New South Wales flag redesign

 The Blues

-The state's floral emblem, the Waratah serves as a bold central badge, representing the unique flora and resilient character of the state.
+The state's floral emblem, the waratah serves as a bold central badge, representing the unique flora and resilient character of the state.
+This version is specifically drawn to be distinct from the corporate government logo.

 New South Wales uses a version of the Southern Cross with 5, 6, 7, 8 and 9 points representing diversity and inclusion of everyone.
 NSW as the largest state by population, is one of only two states to make use of a 9 point star.